The Clayton Challenge

 An invitation was sent out by the then Shooting Master of Charterhouse, Tony Clayton, to a number of schools for a match designed for the next year's teams, so members of the second-year Sixth Form were excluded.

-As a consequence Michael Nash of Epsom and Barry Williams of St.John's called the match the 'Clayton Challenge'.
+As a consequence Michael Nash of Epsom College and Barry Williams of St.John's, Leatherhead, called the match the 'Clayton Challenge'.

 In 1987 the entry fee was raised to purchase a trophy, and with a high number of entries an attractive Edwardian rose bowl was acquired, becoming the Clayton Challenge Trophy.